hyperledger-archives/composer/packages/composer-systests/README.md

-# Concerto-System-Tests
+# Composer-System-Tests
-System tests and automation for IBM Concerto, the Blockchain Solution Framework
+System tests and automation for Fabric Composer